shadow-1310/obsedian_notes/621-Task Scheduler.md

             - and `time = time + n`
     - now check if deque is non empty and time in first element is equal to current time append it to the heap
 #### mistakes
+- remember that in deque if first element is not available now than all other will also be not available
 #### code snippet
 ```python